Optimizing Treatment Allocation in the Presence of Interference: Introduction

 \section{Introduction}

 A well-studied and important problem within network analysis is Influence Maximization (IM) \citep{kempe2003maximizing,domingos2001mining,richardson2002mining,azaouzi2021new}.
 The primary goal in IM is to identify the set of entities in a network to target with a particular intervention, e.g., a vaccine or a marketing campaign, in order to maximize the intervention's effect across the entire network given a budget $k$.
 The effect of treating one entity can cascade through the network, affecting connected entities as well.
 Consequently, careful analysis is essential to allocate treatment efficiently.
 For instance, in viral marketing, (potential) customers influence each other's purchasing decisions \citep{goldenberg2001talk}.
 Hence, when determining whom to target with a marketing campaign, merely estimating the Individual Treatment Effects (ITEs), as commonly done in Uplift Modeling (UM) \citep{devriendt2018literature}, may not suffice.
-Considering interference effects -- where treating one entity may influence others -- is critical to identify the optimal set of entities to target.
+Considering interference effects---where treating one entity may influence others---is critical to identify the optimal set of entities to target.
 Practical applications of this problem include, e.g., vaccination and marketing campaigns.

-\textbf{Influence Maximization.}\; The IM problem can be formalized as follows: given a network $\mathcal{G} =(\mathcal{N}, \mathcal{E})$, where $\mathcal{N}$ represents the set of nodes and $\mathcal{E}$ denotes the set of edges, the objective is to identify the set of $k$ seed nodes that are to be treated in order to maximize the total influence spread, i.e., the total effect of treatment allocation \citep{kempe2003maximizing}.
+\textbf{Influence Maximization.}\; The IM problem can be formalized as follows: given a network $\mathcal{G} =(\mathcal{N}, \mathcal{E})$, where $\mathcal{N}$ represents the set of nodes and $\mathcal{E}$ denotes the set of edges, the objective is to identify the set of $k$ seed nodes that are to be treated in order to maximize the total influence spread, i.e., the total effect of treatment allocation.
+This problem has been shown to be NP-hard \citep{kempe2003maximizing}.
 In the IM literature, the influence spread of a certain treatment allocation is typically modeled using a diffusion process.
 This process describes how information or behavior disseminates through the network \citep{granovetter1978threshold,goldenberg2001talk}.